-Due from related parties pertains to the receivable from the holding company and other related parties.
+Due from related parties pertains to the receivable from the A.A.
+Nass & Sons WLL and its related companies and joint ventures.
 Transactions with related parties are conducted in the normal course of business, at rates agreed between the parties.
 The credit risk on these is perceived to be limited.

-(v) Cash and cash equivalents and term deposits with banks Group's credit risk on these is limited as these are placed with banks in Bahrain having good credit ratings.
+(v) Cash and cash equivalents and deposits with banks

+Group's credit risk on these is limited as these are placed with banks in Bahrain having good credit ratings.